(Updated March 2023)

 Mr Xe (Mid-Range)

-Considered by several expats to be one of the best tailors in Hoi An, Mr Xe’s tailoring is on par with any of the large operators in Hoi An.
+Considered by several expats to be one of the best places for tailoring in Hoi An, Mr Xe’s custom clothing is on par with any of the large operators in Hoi An.
 The difference?
 Price.
 His are a fraction of theirs without any compromise in quality.

 Whilst he isn’t on site all the time, try and catch Mr Xe for your initial consultation and measurements.
 Mr Xe is a tailor.
 Speaking directly to the ‘source’ rather than a sales assistant, ensures a far better outcome and probably a reduced need for alterations.
 If that isn’t possible, make sure he is at the fitting.
 But it’s not just because of his tailoring skills that we urge you to encounter Mr Xe.
-He is one of life’s colourful characters.
-His infectious jovial nature and flamboyant personality fills the room.
-Mr Xe is an unforgettable joy to meet.
+He is one of Hoi An’s most colourful characters.
+His infectious jovial nature and flamboyant personality takes your tailoring in Hoi An experience to another level.

 Whilst Mr Xe Tailor stocks a good range of suit and shirt fabric, his linen range is limited.
 However, cotton-wise, the choice is far wider but only for Bengal stripe, patterned and checks.

 Hoi An Now staff use Mr Xe often.
 His attention to detail is impressive.
-Shirts are always tailored to perfection with excellent stitching and finishing.
+Shirts are always tailored to perfection with precision stitching and finishing.

-We recommend Mr Xe for men’s suits and shirts and women’s business suits.
+We particularly recommend Mr Xe for men’s suits and shirts and women’s business suits.

 Ta Ta (Hoi An Cloth Market)

 The Cloth Market in Hoi An’s Central Market is a maze of tailors and material choice.
 It can also be somewhat overwhelming.
 Upon entry, vendors from all directions call out vying for your trade.
 So, who to choose?
-Who can you be assured to provide the tailoring service you need?
+Who can you be assured to provide the best tailoring in Hoi An service you need?

 We’ve tried many and Ta Ta Tailors is one we recommend.
 Ta Ta Tailor is not only reasonably priced but consistently good.
 We haven’t had made-to-measure garments made at Ta Ta Tailor but each of the copied garments were tailored exactly.
 With other tailors the collar may be bigger or the length slightly out, however this has never been our experience with Ta Ta Tailors.
 Their stitching and English has also been excellent.

 It’s the tailoring equivalent to fast food.
-This doesn’t mean you get sub-standard clothing.
+This doesn’t mean you get sub-standard clothes.

 For the price, attention to detail, fabric choice along with customer service and consistency, Ta Ta Tailor is highly recommended.